DevOps Weekly Update

 Try it out

-The post GitHub Copilot Chat for Xcode now in public preview appeared first on The GitHub Blog.
+The post Copilot can create issues with code snippets in public preview appeared first on The GitHub Blog.

 LOW IMPACT